Klipper3d/klipper/docs/Debugging.md

 Some command-line options are available.
 For more information run:
 `~/klippy-env/bin/python ./klippy/console.py --help`

-## Translating gcode files to micro-controller commands
+## Translating G-Code files to micro-controller commands

-The Klippy host code can run in a batch mode to produce the low-level micro-controller commands associated with a gcode file.
+The Klippy host code can run in a batch mode to produce the low-level micro-controller commands associated with a G-Code file.
 Inspecting these low-level commands is useful when trying to understand the actions of the low-level hardware.
 It can also be useful to compare the difference in micro-controller commands after a code change.